Birds on Safari: 10 Unforgettable Highlights

 9. (African) White-Backed Vulture

-Africa’s most widespread large vulture, and known as the “garbage man” of the African savannah. 🙂 Often confused with the Cape vulture, it is smaller in size and has a dark eye (Cape vultures’ eyes have a honey colour).
+Africa’s most widespread large vulture, and known as the “garbage man” of the African savannah. 🙂 Often confused with the Cape vulture, the white-backed vulture is smaller in size and has a dark eye (Cape vultures’ eyes have a honey colour).

 Call: Grunts and goose-like hisses and cackles.